Arizona Desert Palm Trees

 • Consider the space you have

-• Consider the environment of your own microclimate
+• Consider the environment of your own microclimate in Your Climate Zone.

-• Consider the look you want – tall and majestic or compact and cozy.
+• Consider the look you want: tall and majestic or compact and cozy.

-Advance planning will help you decide.
+Advance Planning will help you decide.

-Growing Palm Trees in Arizona
+Best Time to Plant Palm Trees in Arizona

 As you've seen, Arizona desert palm trees are a thing.
-Remember planting your palm is just the beginning.

 How Do You Care for Palm Trees in Arizona?